caprover/caprover/README.md

-### Unbelievably Simple.Powerful.Customizable interface for Docker, nginx, LetsEncrypt, NetData.
+### Unbelievably Simple Powerful Customizable interface for Docker, nginx, LetsEncrypt, NetData.
 Setup and start deploying apps in 10min!

 [![YouTube](https://raw.githubusercontent.com/githubsaturn/captainduckduck/master/screenshots.gif)](https://www.youtube.com/watch?v=576RsaocNUE)

-## Seriously!
+### Seriously!
 Who should care about CaptainDuckDuck?
 - A [web] developer who does not like spending hours and days setting up a server, build tools, sending code to server, build it, get an SSL certificate, install it, update nginx over and over again.
 - A developer who uses expensive services like Heroku, Microsoft Azure and etc. And is interested in reducing their cost by 400% (Heroku charges 25$/month for their 1gb instance, the same server is 5$ on vultr!!)

-### Code about your app, Captain does the rest!
+### You code your app, Captain does the rest!

 Captain is a modern automated app deployment & web server manager.
 It doesn't use any less than perfect technologies.
 Under the hood, Docker+nginx+LetsEncrypt+NetData are in the the power chain.